-Beginning October 1, 2017, CMS has authorized Jurisdiction A to conduct the TPE review process.
-TPE will include up to three rounds of supplier-specific prepayment probe review with a focus on one-on-one education throughout the process to improve identified errors.
-The goal of TPE is to improve the claims payment error rate and reduce the volume of appeals through claim review and education.
+CMS authorized Jurisdiction A to conduct the TPE review process October 1, 2017.
+The goal of TPE is to improve a supplier's claim payment error rate and reduce the volume of appeals through claim review and education.

-- Noridian will use existing data analysis processes to determine the item(s) and suppliers to review through TPE.
-CMS Internet Only Manual (IOM), Publication 100-08, Medicare Program Integrity Manual, Chapter 2.2
+- Noridian uses existing data analysis to determine item(s) and suppliers to review through TPE

-- Jurisdiction A suppliers identified for TPE will receive written notification from Noridian that will include the topic being reviewed, data reasons for the selection and the process of the review.
-The first-round prepayment probe review will begin following notification to the supplier.
+- Identified suppliers receive written notification from Noridian that includes topic being reviewed, reason for selection and process of review.
+First-round prepayment probe review will begin following notification to supplier

-- Throughout each probe and after each round, suppliers will receive one-on-one education on the specific errors identified throughout the probe review(s).
+- Throughout each probe and after each round, suppliers will receive one-on-one education on specific errors identified

-- Following education at the end of the round, suppliers are given six to eight weeks to allow for necessary adjustments or process changes to demonstrate sufficient improvement through claim review during the second-round probe review.
+- Following education at end of round, suppliers are given six to eight weeks to allow for necessary adjustments or process changes to demonstrate sufficient improvement through claim review during second-round probe review

-- If improvement in the second-round probe review is not sufficient, suppliers will undergo another round of education, six to eight-week improvement period and a third probe review.
+- If improvement in second-round probe review is not sufficient, suppliers will undergo another round of education, a six to eight-week improvement period and a third probe review

-- Following three rounds of probe and education, suppliers that do not demonstrate sufficient improvement in their error rate will be referred to CMS for possible further action which may include 100% prepay review, extrapolation, referral to other review or fraud entities, etc.
+- After three rounds of probe and education, suppliers that do not demonstrate sufficient improvement in their error rate will be referred to CMS for possible further action which may include 100% prepay review, extrapolation, referral to other review or fraud entities, etc.

-If selected for TPE review, suppliers are not excluded from other MAC Medical Review activities (such as automated reviews, other pilot review programs, prior authorization, etc.) as directed by CMS or reviews conducted by other CMS review contractors.
-Additionally, Noridian will continue to work with other CMS contractors, such as coordinating referrals to the Zone Program Integrity Contractor (ZPIC), Unified Program Integrity Contractor (UPIC) or Recovery Auditor Contractor (RAC) if concerns related to potential fraud/abuse are identified at any point during the TPE review process.
+If selected for TPE review, suppliers are not excluded from other MAC Medical Review activities, such as automated reviews, other pilot review programs, prior authorization, etc., as directed by CMS or reviews conducted by other CMS review contractors.
+If concerns related to potential fraud/abuse are identified at any point during the TPE review process, Noridian will continue to work with other CMS contractors, such as coordinating referrals to the Zone Program Integrity Contractor (ZPIC), Unified Program Integrity Contractor (UPIC) or Recovery Auditor Contractor (RAC).